sdesabbata/granolarr/docs/lectures/bookdown/402_L_NeuralNetworks.md

 ## Example

-Can we automatically identify the two groups visible in the scatterplot, without any previous knowledge of the groups?
+Can we automatically identify the two species based on the penguins' body mass?

 ```r